 2. Highlight Promotions and Time-Limited Offers

-Urgency messaging was also widely used, with phrases like "Sale ending soon," and "Get yours before they sell out" helping to drive faster decisions.
+Urgency messaging is also widely used, with phrases like "Sale ending soon," and "Get yours before they sell out" helping to drive faster decisions.

 Takeaway: Introduce an evergreen or promotional offer—and make time-sensitivity clear to encourage immediate action.
 In many cases we see that ads with evergreen coupon codes outperform on ROAS and scale.